Reviews

 Bottom Line

-This distro needs only limited system resources.
+This distro requires limited system resources.
 Requirements include an Intel-compatible Pentium 2 processor or later and at least 512 MB of RAM.
-You can stretch this minimal memory level by running the “boot:nocache” option if the computer has less than 512 MB RAM.
+If the computer has less than 512 MB of RAM, you can stretch this minimal memory level by running the “boot:nocache” option.

 Other than the lack of adequate English language support within this distro, the only other significant design weakness is the lack of persistent memory if you run the OS without a hard drive installation.
 This means you can not save personal data and system configurations for your applications.

-You can use a USB drive or cloud storage to save personal data.
-If you use Austrumi Linux as a portable OS, those two storage solutions will be in play anyway.
+You can save personal data on a USB drive or cloud storage.
+If you use Austrumi Linux as a portable OS, those two storage solutions will be available anyway.

-Austrumi is clearly not targeting non-European users.
+Austrumi clearly does not target non-European users.
 If developers fixed the language support for non-Latvian speakers, it could be much more convenient to use.
 Expanding support for other global regions is a critical need for this otherwise very handy performer.

 Is there a Linux software application or distro you’d like to suggest for review?
 Something you love or would like to get to know?